neftjs/neft/file/parse/attrs.coffee.md

 ==========================

 Attributes in XML are written as strings.
-For easiest developing, some of them are automatically evaluating to the JavaScript objects.
+For easiest developing, some of them are automatically evaluated to the JavaScript objects.

-String `[...]` is evaluated to the `Array`.
+String `[...]` evaluates to the `Array`.
 ```
 <items neft:each="[1, 2]"></items>
 ```